Satpal Tanwar

-Satpal Tanwar (born 29 October 1984) is an Indian social activist, and the founder and national president of Bhim Sena.
+Satpal Tanwar (born 29 October 1984) is an Indian social activist, and the founder and National President of Bhim Sena.

-Early life and education

-Satpal Tanwar was born in the Khandsa village, part of the Gurugram district in Haryana to a family of army officers.
-He earned his B.A. in Political Science from University of Delhi, LLB from Faculty of Law, University of Delhi, MA in Public Administration from Jamia Millia Islamia and MA in Political Science from Indira Gandhi National Open University.

 Career

 Tanwar is the founder and national president of Bhim Sena (All India Ambedkar Army).
 Bhim Sena was founded by Tanwar in 2010 and he was the key person in organising 2017 protests at Jantar Mantar regarding inaction in the Saharanpur violence case.
 He was support to Bhim Army in 2017.

-Tanwar is a lawyer, legal consultant, legal document writer and auditor, shareholder and real estate businessman.

-He also writes poems, articles, blogs and also runs channel on YouTube.
-He writes for the Navbharat Times and many other news portals, and he owns a printing agency.
-He is also president of the social front Nigahein.

-He actively took part in the April 2018 caste protests and organised members of Bhim Sena at Kamla Nehru Park in Delhi.
+He took part in the April 2018 caste protests and organised members of Bhim Sena at Kamla Nehru Park in Delhi.

 In 2020, he organised a protest against the Hathras gangrape case at Gurgaon, allying with other Dalit organizations.

+Tanwar protested at the national level against the decision of classification in reservation given by the Supreme Court on 1 August 2024.
+To protest the decision of division in reservation of Scheduled Castes / Tribes, he announced a nationwide Bharat Bandh on 21 August 2024.
+After this call of Tanwar, many Dalit social organizations and political parties supported the Bharat Bandh of Bhim Sena.
+After this, more than 28 lakh workers of Bhim Sena along with other Dalit social organizations successfully organized Bharat Bandh.